SAthamnah/VRBluiTouchInteraction/README.md

 <img width="973" alt="image" src="https://github.com/user-attachments/assets/1d69260f-7025-4f7b-b7ac-3e8de5d12fc9" />

 ___
-11. Code so far, we should be able to Tap or Pan/Swipe with the implimntation so far.
+11. Code so far, we should be able to Tap or Pan/Swipe with the implementation so far.

 <img width="1028" alt="image" src="https://github.com/user-attachments/assets/4a4b00a2-2209-424e-bff8-d2342cdf63b0" />

 ___
 #### Zoom Gesture
 This gesture will happen when we have two fingers on the screen.
-Two fingers will satisfy the if statment that checks the length of the overlapping components array.
+Two fingers will satisfy the if statement that checks the length of the overlapping components array.
-1. First we need to make sure that the code we wrote will excute once, so we start by adding a branch that only allows one of the two touching fingers to run the code.
+1. First, we need to make sure that the code we wrote will execute once, so we start by adding a branch that only allows one of the two touching fingers to run the code.

 <img width="650" alt="image" src="https://github.com/user-attachments/assets/676d59fc-d797-44f0-8fa1-605e92a1dd5d" />

 ___
-2. Create a vector array to save the fingers locations, compile. add two elmints to the array by clicking on the "+" button bellow default values.
+2. Create a vector array to save the fingers locations, compile. add two elements to the array by clicking on the "+" button below default values.
 Use a for each loop to record the locations of the two touching fingers

 <img width="1286" alt="image" src="https://github.com/user-attachments/assets/4163bb8e-5560-4ef8-aed1-1b63de69c962" />
 <img width="182" alt="image" src="https://github.com/user-attachments/assets/8108976f-45ea-479f-ad15-298383431d6c" />